Key Takeaways

 • How likely am I to need the money in my annuity contract before it matures?

-You might also consider the characteristics of different fixed annuity products.
-Check the fine print of annuity contracts for things like fees, surrender charges and rider costs.
-Find out which riders are offered by the annuity provider and determine whether you would like to add any riders to your annuity.
+When comparing products, check the fine print of annuity contracts for things like fees, surrender charges and rider costs.
+Find out which riders the annuity provider offers and determine whether you would like to add any riders to your annuity.

 Fixed annuities earn interest based on a guaranteed rate, so consider factors like how long that rate is guaranteed and how frequently the interest compounds.